ryanpaulanderson/encryptor/README.md

 ```

 This will compile the project and execute the tests found in the `tests/` directory entirely offline once the dependencies have been fetched.

+## Continuous Deployment

+Merges to the `main` branch trigger a GitHub Actions workflow that
+formats the code, lints with Clippy, runs the test suite and builds a
+release binary.
+The resulting executable is published as a GitHub
+release using the crate version from `Cargo.toml`.

 ## Attack Vectors and Known Issues